thunlp/FFD/README.md

 - g++ 7.3.0
 - Python 2.7.16

-All the codes are tested under Ubuntu Ubuntu 18.04.1 LTS.
+All the codes are tested under Ubuntu 18.04.1 LTS.

 ### Dataset
 We made a new dataset based on FB15k, it was already in `ANALOGY/FB15k`.
 The dataset structure is as follows: